Castle Rock Season 2 Trailer Here to Put You into Misery

 As you might know already, the bulk of the action in season 1 takes place in Castle Rock, Maine.
 Absurdly handsome Andre Holland, as lawyer Henry Deaver, returns to his titular hometown because of a mystery.
 It’s really more of a mystery prisoner, though, whom guards discover in a long-mothballed section of the Shawshank prison.
 Yes, that one.
 The mystery prisoner, played by the also ridiculously good-looking Bill Skarsgard, won’t speak except to say Henry’s name.
 Henry, meanwhile, is none too thrilled about returning home, since the town holds mostly bad memories for him.
 He went missing as a boy, during which his father died, and people kind of blamed him for it.

 There are a lot of weird coincidences between Henry and the Kid, as the prisoner is initially known.
-For example, Henry went missing and was found 27 years ago, around the same time the Kid was imprisoned.
+For example, Henry went missing and was found 27 years ago (continued in It: Chapter Two), around the same time the Kid was imprisoned.
 Over the course of the season–I’m not going to spoil it for ya–Henry finds out the truth about what happened to him.
 He also maybe learns the truth about who the Kid really is.
 And somewhere in there, Sissy Spacek (!!!), as Henry’s mom Ruth, delivers a show-stopper of an episode that’s worth the price of admission alone.
 In a mid-credits scene in the finale, they tease a possible future path, as Jackie Torrance (Jane Levy), niece of The Shining‘s Jack Torrance, proposes a trip to the Overlook Hotel.
 However, that’s not where they’re going yet.

 Hints about Castle Rock Season 2